Iteration 5: Test Stub and Abstract Factory

 Learning Goal Assessment parameters

-Submission Git repository contains merge request for branch "iteration5"".
+Submission Git repository contains an "iteration5"" branch that is merged into main/master branch.
 Git repository is not public!
 Required artefacts (report following the template) must be present.

 Test Stub The "randomness" of the 'select minion algorithm' is properly encapsulated in a test stub using a compositional design.
 JUnit test cases for EpsilonStone and/or hero power methods are deterministic and correct.
 The design is clearly and correctly documented in the report.